boostorg/boost/more/getting_started.rst

 --------------------------------

-If you're not using Visual C++ 7.1 or 8.0, or you're a \*nix user who wants want to build with a toolset other than your system's default, or if you want a nonstandard variant build of Boost (e.g. optimized, but with debug symbols), you'll need to use Boost.Build_ to create your own binaries.
+If you're not using Visual C++ 7.1 or 8.0, or you're a \*nix user who wants to build with a toolset other than your system's default, or if you want a nonstandard variant build of Boost (e.g. optimized, but with debug symbols), you'll need to use Boost.Build_ to create your own binaries.